 So please do not fret over this part because this pattern comes with a coloring sheet for you to play around with.
 I encourage you to get creative while coloring and use any color that comes to mind.
 You don't have to color each block the same.
 You can use the coloring sheet to explore the beauty of color.
 And then, when you are happy with the way you look, roll with it.

-Also, this pattern shows different colorways to help jumpstart your imagination.
-Along with a scrappy version—if your heart wants to use up all your beautiful fabric.
+This pattern also shows different colorways to help jumpstart your imagination.
+It also has a scrappy version if your heart wants to use up all your beautiful fabric.
 The main point is to have fun while making your decision!
 I've yet to see a quilt in which I don't find beauty.
 I enjoy seeing the styles and variations one quilt can produce because others make it.

 Prepping your Fabric

-Pre-washing and drying will allow the fabric to shrink.
-This will help with distortion after your quilt has been quilted.
-Also, it removes harsh chemicals that can irritate sensitive skin.
-And finally, it helps with fabric bleeding between light and dark fabrics—if I fear this, I pre-wash.
+Pre-washing and drying cause the fabric to shrink, which may distort after your quilt has been quilted.
+It also removes harsh chemicals that can irritate sensitive skin.
+Pre-washing helps prevent fabric bleeding between light and dark fabrics—if I fear this, I pre-wash.

-Alternatively, the shrinkage after the quilting can give it a cozy and wavy look.
-The fabric now manufactured is “not” supposed to have any bleeds.
+Not pre-washing will allow shrinkage after the quilting, giving it a cozy look and feel.
+Also, the fabric manufactured now is "not" supposed to have any bleeds.
 The starches and sizing agents added to the fabric make it easier to piece.
 And for me, it's simply less to do.
 But you decide for yourself!

 Ironing your Fabric